Adithya Bhaskara

 Undergraduate Researcher

-I am currently working to understand liquidity provisioning in automated market makers, with applications to prediction markets for Arrow-Debreu securities and decentralized exchanges.
-In addition, I am also working on a project involving using techniques from coding theory to develop fast and efficient matrix multiplication verification algorithms.
+Previously, I have worked to understand liquidity provisioning in automated market makers, with applications to prediction markets for Arrow-Debreu securities and decentralized exchanges.
+In addition, I have worked on a project involving using techniques from coding theory to develop fast and efficient matrix multiplication verification algorithms.

 At this time, I hope for an academic career in theoretical computer science.
-I am an Undergraduate Researcher advised by Rafael Frongillo and Huck Bennett.
 I will be applying to computer science Ph.
-D. programs in Fall 2025, hoping to start in Fall 2026.
+D. programs—primarily in computational social choice—in Fall 2025, hoping to start in Fall 2026.

 I am not Aditya Bhaskara, Associate Professor of Computer Science at the University of Utah.